zhentian-wan/mws/README.md

 Thanks for your time reviewing my works, here is the instruction to help you easily run the project.

+**IMPORTANT NOTE:**

+When testing offline review post

+**DO NOT USE CHROME DEVTOOLS OFFLINE.**

+Instead, please turn off your computers network or turn off your web server.

+checkout more about this on [workbox doc](https://developers.google.com/web/tools/workbox/modules/workbox-background-sync)

 ### Install

 ```bash